konstantinoshaitas/PickleRickTrading/README.md

 - Point `local_csv` at curated datasets or expand the fetcher to include cleaning steps.
 - Notebook/IDE workflows can import the same functions from `backtesting.pipeline` to execute individual stages (fetch only, backtest only, etc.) without notebooks.

-It’s intentionally minimal so you can iterate in the notebook, move logic to Python when it stabilizes, and keep both views aligned.
-Happy testing!